marctorsoc/marctorsoc.github.io/src/content/posts/2018-04-08-dc-dungeon-code.md

 </p>

 <p style="text-align: justify;">
-  PS: these images are part of one huge <a href="https://docs.google.com/presentation/d/1EhUGzJlXeU0T1RZiDByrt9szTwanSFvTtFziHTyVFCk/edit?usp=sharing">Google slides document</a> I manage.
+  PS: these images are all part of  this <a href="https://docs.google.com/presentation/d/1EhUGzJlXeU0T1RZiDByrt9szTwanSFvTtFziHTyVFCk/edit?usp=sharing">Google slides document</a> I manage.
 It's about Algorithms and tips and tricks and concepts for coding, especially to deal with coding exercises for interviews.
-Check it out if you have interest 🙂
+Check it out if interested 🙂
 </p>